lxxcuhk-create/xiaoxiliu-finance.github.io/projects.md

   Financial innovation is often viewed as duplication rather than necessity.
   This project examines whether introducing a seemingly redundant security can improve allocation in corporate bond markets with frictions.
-  In a general equilibrium framework, I show that an additional instrument may alleviate liquidity and participation constraints and improve market functioning.
+  In a general equilibrium framework, this paper shows that an additional instrument may alleviate liquidity and participation constraints and improve market functioning.
   The theoretical results are supported by empirical evidence from bond
   <div class="project-insight">